Josh Rodriguez

-Joshua Joel Rodriguez (born December 18, 1984) is an American professional baseball infielder who is a free agent.
+Joshua Joel Rodriguez (born December 18, 1984) is an American former professional baseball infielder.
 He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Amateur career

 Rodriguez attended Rice University.
 There, he played college baseball for the Rice Owls baseball team in the Western Athletic Conference (WAC) of the National Collegiate Athletic Association's (NCAA) Division I. He was named WAC Freshman of the Year in 2004 and the Third Team NCAA Division I All-American third baseman in 2006, the year after Rice joined Conference USA.

 Professional career

 Cleveland Indians

-Rodriguez was selected by the Cleveland Indians in the second round of the 2006 Major League Baseball Draft.
+Rodriguez was selected by the Cleveland Indians in the second round of the 2006 Major League Baseball draft.
 Rodriguez played for the Double–A Akron Aeros of the Eastern League (EL) in 2008, 2009, and the first part of 2010.
 On May 18, 2010, Rodriguez was promoted to the Triple–A Columbus Clippers of the International League (IL).
 He hit .293 in 86 games.